There are two options when it comes to Uploading 3rd Party Data

-Click + New Assessment to set your first assessment
+- Click + New Assessment to set up your first assessment

 Now you can set up a couple target sets to help you see how your students are doing.
 Some tests are given a few times a year, and each time, the results are compared to different target sets.
 Also, some tests are given to multiple grade levels, and each grade level has a different target set.
 Because of this, you are able to add multiple target sets to switch between when viewing the data.

 - Add a Target Set

 - Set the benchmarks